alstr/todo-to-issue-action/README.md

 # TODO to Issue Action

 This action will convert newly committed TODO comments to GitHub issues on push.
 It will also optionally close the issues if the TODOs are removed in a future commit.
+Works with almost any programming language.

 ## Usage

-Simply add a comment starting with TODO, followed by a colon and/or space:
+Simply add a comment starting with TODO, followed by a colon and/or space.
+Here's an example for Python:

     def hello_world():
         # TODO Come up with a more imaginative greeting